MojosBeans100/DunkeldFitnessCentre/README.md

     > There is a large high-resolution picture of one of the gym rooms on the Homepage, which gives a lasting first impression of the ambiance and vibe of the gym

 * I would like to draw in new members by offering a competitive membership rate and attractive contract terms
     > The Homepage describes a low competitive contract rate, and the membership page reinstates this by listing the contract terms and specific pricing.
-The user has to navigate to another page to find the specific price, taking in more information about the gym.
+The user has to navigate to another page to find the specific price, taking in more information about the gym

 * I would like users to know exactly what facilities they will have access to if they visit the gym
     > The Facilities page clearly lists all gym spaces and equipment

 * I would like users to feel like they can easily get in contact about any queries
-    > There is contact information in the footer, which is displayed on each page, and there is a separate contact page which reiterates all this information.
+    > There is contact information in the footer, which is displayed on each page, and there is a separate contact page which reiterates all this information

 ### As a new user: